Black-fronted Forktail

 Colors

-Males feature a black thorax with thin green or blue shoulder stripes and a bright blue tip on the abdomen.
-Females are polymorphic, appearing either bright orange (juvenile) or blue-green like the male.
+Males have a solid black dorsal thorax with blue or green sides and a bright blue tip on the abdomen.
+Females are dichromatic, appearing bright orange when young and transitioning to olive-green or grayish-blue as they mature.

 visibility